 A control was designed that was simple to use but still offered the ability to set up the system in different scenarios to suit the audience.
 The system has two modes of operation.
 The day-to-day system is a timed show, which synchronises the playback in each of the areas when a staff member has moved the children into position, so helping to maximise the number of shows that can be delivered each day.
 The second mode is corporate, when the Life Zone becomes a local, multi-activity community centre, and the system can be used independently in each area without any synchronisation needs.

-The Sutton Life Centre won a prestigious National Personal Safety Award in 2010 for its contribution towards keeping young people safe.
+Winner of the prestigious National Personal Safety Award in 2010 for its contribution towards keeping young people safe.